jess197/etl-code-challenge/README.md

 ![S3 Curated Airline Data](img/S3-curated_airline_data.png)
 - <p>Then I remake the process created two crawlers, one to catch this partitioned data and created a Data Catalog with it and the other to be possible to create the glue job mapping the source (the one) and the target (the second) that was a table in Redshift.

-- <p> Created an Amazon Redshift cluster (free option), had to set some policys and roles to be able to have access to these services, needed to configurate somethings in the VPC (Like endpoints and security groups) and created connection using my JDBC URL between glue and Redshift to make a glue process and be possible to transfer the data that was in the Data Catalog to DW Redshift</p>
+- <p> Created an Amazon Redshift cluster (free option), had to set some policies and roles to be able to have access to these services, needed to configurate somethings in the VPC (Like endpoints and security groups) and created connection using my JDBC URL between glue and Redshift to make a glue process and be possible to transfer the data that was in the Data Catalog to DW Redshift</p>
 - <b>Glue Job S3 to Redshift</b>
 ![Glue Job S3 to Redshift](img/Glue-job-S3-to-redshift.png)
 <hr>

-- <b>Reshift Query</b>
+- <b>Redshift Query</b>
 ![Redshift Query](img/redshift-query.png)

 - <p> Then I created an account in Quicksight, needed to configurate VPC connection and security groups providing the region CIDR to be able to access this service and connect to Redshift and create the DataViz to answer the questions that the challenge proposed.</p>

 Answering the questions:

 <b> Q1: Which Airports have the highest number of canceled flights? </b>
 <b> A1: The top 3 are:
   - <b> 1.
 Chicago O'Hare International/Chicago with almost 150k canceled flights;
   - <b> 2.
 Hartfield Jackson Atlanta International/Atlanta with a bit more than 85k and; </b>
   - <b> 3.
 Fort Worth International/Dallas - TX with a little bit more than 80k </b>
 <hr>

 <b> Q2: Which Airports have the highest average delay? </b>
 <b> A2: The top 3 are the same above:
   - <b> 1.
 Chicago O'Hare International/Chicago with the total of 435k minutes of delays from 2003 to 2016 ;